Skip to main content

 Spain follows EU pet import rules.
 The required document chain:

-• Microchip — must be ISO 11784/11785-compliant 15-digit chip, implanted before the rabies vaccination
+• Microchip - must be an ISO 11784/11785-compliant 15-digit chip, implanted before the rabies vaccination.
+Your vet must scan the chip before giving the rabies shot so the chip number is recorded on the vaccination record.

-• USDA-accredited vet health certificate (CVI) — issued within 10 days of travel
+• USDA-accredited vet health certificate (CVI) - issued within 10 days of travel by a USDA-accredited veterinarian.

 Best routes from the US to Spain